chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 - Tipracks: Blue = 1000 uL; Orange = 200 uL; Purple = 50 uL

 ### Procedure
-1. In deck space A2, place 3 of the plate stacked ontop of eachother.
+1. In deck space A2, place the reservoir with all the reagents.
-2. Resuspends, lyses and neutralizes the cell in the deep wellplate.
+2. (Resuspends if done automated), Lyses and neutralizes the cell in the deep wellplate.
 3. Adds Magnesil BLUE into the deep wellplate and shakes on the shaker.
-4. Transfers lysate from deep wellplate to a clearing plate on the magnetic block to clear lysate.
+4. Transfers lysate to row (clearing row) next to it, and transfers deep wellplate to the magnetic block to clear lysate.
 Unwanted pellets form in this step.
-5. A new binding place is placed onto a new deck space using the flex gripper.
-6. 25 uL of Magnesil Red is added into the binding plate
+6. 25 uL of Magnesil Red is added into the row (binding row) next to the clearing row.
-7. Transfer 120 uL of cleared lysate from the clearing plate to the binding plate.
-Binding plate is shaked to mix.
+7. Transfers 120 uL of cleared lysate from the clearing row to the binding row.
+Deep wellplate is put on the shaker to mix.
-8. Binding plate is moved to magnetic block to form wanted pellets.
+8. Wellplate is moved to magnetic block to form wanted pellets.
 Supernatant is discarded.
-9. Repeat step 6-8 for the binding plate, then discard clearing plate.
 12. To wash, 100 uL of 80% ethanol is added, then shaken to mix.
 Afterwards, it's placed on the magnetic block, and supernatant is discarded.
 Repeat two more times for a total of 3 washes.
 13. Allow plate to dry for 10 minutes.
 14. Adds elution buffer to the binding plate, shake to mix and place back on magnetic block to form unwanted pellets.